thanassisfrank/browser-volume-visualiser/static/core/README.md

 ## benchmark.js

 This provides functionality for benchmarking through the `JobRunner` class.
-This takes an already created `App` object and runs a series of tests using it defined in a JSON file.
+This takes an already created `App` object and runs a series of tests defined in a JSON file.
 For an example of how to use this, see the `benchmark.html` example page.

 ## Utilities